Alleged killers of LASTMA official arraigned, remanded – The Sun Nigeria

 Romanus Okoye

-The LASTMA official, Ola Oyeshina, was allegedly attacked at Sifax-Iganmu area of Apapa on sometime ago by two drivers, Abdullahi Akerele, and Nurudeen Ogungbe.
+The LASTMA official, Ola Oyeshina, was allegedly attacked at Sifax-Iganmu area of Apapa by two drivers, Abdullahi Akerele and Nurudeen Ogungbe.

 Leave a Reply